Kodangal Assembly constituency

-Kodangal Assembly constituency is a constituency partially in Vikarabad district and Mahabubnagar district of Telangana that elects representatives to the Telangana Legislative Assembly in India.
+Kodangal Assembly constituency is a constituency partially in Vikarabad district and Narayanpet district of Telangana that elects representatives to the Telangana Legislative Assembly in India.
 It is one of the seven assembly segments of Mahabubnagar Lok Sabha constituency.

-Revanth Reddy is the current MLA of the constituency, having won the 2023 Telangana Legislative Assembly election from Indian National Congress.
+Anumula Revanth Reddy is the current MLA from the constituency and has been serving as the second Chief Minister of Telangana since winning the 2023 Telangana Legislative Assembly election as a candidate of the Indian National Congress.